-In the vast majority of cases, in-toeing is treated non-operatively with and parental reassurance and education.
+In the vast majority of cases, in-toeing is treated non-operatively, coupled with parental reassurance and education.
 Most children will grow out of in-toeing as they age.
 These children should not have restrictions and should participate in activities similar to their peers.

 In cases of rigid metatarsus adductus (that is, if the foot does not passively correct to neutral) serial casting can be performed.
 In even rarer cases of severe femoral anteversion or internal tibial torsion that do not improve by the age of 8 years old leading to significant cosmetic and functional disability, correctional osteotomy can be considered.